 Collaboration would be beneficial to not only the company but also to the employees.
 Working collaboratively creates an inclusive environment and allows individuals to be more creative, daring, and striving towards excellence.

 What is collaborative leadership?

 Collaborative leadership is essentially an enhanced relationship between managers and employees.
 Both parties cooperate to accomplish a shared goal.
 Leaders must be able to work with people from other teams, branches, or departments to make sure the workflows and ideas are aligned without any confusion.

 Moreover, companies now adopt cross-functional teams to generate more diverse ideas.
-This means that team leader’s authority often limited to just their field thus leads to the need for collaboration and shared knowledge.
+This means that a team leader’s authority is often limited to just their field, thus leading to the need for collaboration and shared knowledge.

 What makes a collaborative leader?

-To be more collaborative, leaders need to nurture their emotional intelligence and social engagement, i.e. the ability to control and deeply understand the emotions, desires and motivations of their team members.
+To be more collaborative, leaders need to nurture their emotional intelligence and social engagement, i.e., the ability to control and deeply understand the emotions, desires, and motivations of their team members.

-The process as a whole takes time and effort as it requires a large number of participants, sometimes the whole company, therefore, collaborative leaders need to keep the atmosphere calm and responsive.
+The process as a whole takes time and effort as it requires a large number of participants, sometimes the whole company; therefore, collaborative leaders need to keep the atmosphere calm and responsive.

-Tips for a successful collaborative leadership
+Key strategies for effective collaborative leadership